Perfect scenario for Social Meda to go profitable. And Ugly.

 I'll probably be posting updates on how all this things evolve in the near future.

-You can check out the How To Write A Phd Statement Of Purpose. to the event is now open.
+You can check out the English Help Online to the event is now open.

 I want to make something different from the usual keynote, but the lack of time might prevent me to go all above and beyond as I would like.